 “Trust is built and maintained by many small actions over time.” – Susan Heathfield

-Before we go any farther on the topic of trust, the therapist in me wants to comment.
-One of the most helpful ways to get others to trust you, or for you to learn to trust in others (horses or humans alike) is to start by learning to trust yourself first.
+A helpful way to get others to trust you, or for you to learn to trust in others (horses or humans alike), is to start by learning to trust yourself first.
 Hopefully you feel like you can trust yourself, at least most of the time.
 However, this may not be the case for everyone, especially if you’ve experienced trauma, neglect, unhealthy relationships, or other challenges.
 There are many, many ways to begin working on your own internal trust issues, such as reading self-help books or articles, journaling, doing assertiveness training, attending seminars, working with a trained mental health professional, and more.